 Trees and houses may throw shade on your landscape, but you can overcome the shortcomings of your site with plant selections that thrive in limited amounts of sunlight.
 Instead of brilliantly blooming annuals, choose boldly foliated perennials that prefer partial shade.
 In the Garden Center, select perennial favorites like hosta and heuchera to fill out a bed or to fringe a border of shrubs under a tree canopy.

 First, let’s define sun and shade terms: “Full sun” is six or more hours of sunlight a day.
 “Partial sun” is four to six hours of sunlight, and “partial shade” is two to four hours of sunlight.
 “Full shade” means no direct sun, or at least, less than two hours of sunlight a day.
 Full shade can be found on the north side of a house or under a deep tree canopy.

 To get a complete picture of your garden’s light, observe it throughout the day, and through the seasons.
 Keep in mind that morning sun is cooler than afternoon sun; most shade-tolerant plants prefer their sunlight in the morning as direct afternoon sun may be too harsh.

-The number one perennial for shade is, big surprise, hosta.
-These somewhat addictive plants vary in size from minis that grow to seven inches high to giants more than 30 inches high.
+The No. 1 perennial for shade is, big surprise, hosta.
+These somewhat addictive plants vary in size from minis that grow to 7 inches high to giants more than 30 inches high.
 Varieties in the Garden Center are in the mid-range like Patriot that grows 18 inches high and 24 inches wide.

 Look for variations in leaf texture and color.
 The blue hosta leaves have a natural waxy coating that will melt in direct sun, so plant them in deepest shade to ensure your hostas keep their color.
 Hostas in the perennial garden will need lots of water, especially after first planting, until they become established.
 Read more about hosta.